 News

-The "Credits & Projects" call resulted in 12 grants for ambitious new projects.
-These include two "equipment" grants, eight "research credits (CDR)" grants and two "research projects (PDR)" grants, including one in collaboration with ULB.
-The FRIA doctoral research support call will fund eleven doctoral scholarships, and the FRESH call, three.
+The "Credits & Projects" call for proposals resulted in 12 grants being awarded for ambitious new projects.
+These include two "equipment" grants, eight "research credits (CDR)" grants, and two "research projects (PDR)" grants, one of which is in collaboration with the ULB.
+The FRIA call for doctoral research support will fund eleven doctoral scholarships and the FRESH call will fund three.

-Two prestigious Mandat d'Impulsion Scientifique (MIS) have also been secured.
-This 3-year funding supports young permanent researchers wishing to develop an original and innovative research program while acquiring scientific autonomy within their department.
+Two prestigious Scientific Impulse Mandates (MIS) were also obtained.
+This three-year funding supports young permanent researchers who wish to develop an original and innovative research program by acquiring scientific autonomy within their department.

-Let's also mention the two projects funded under the "WelCHANGE" call for proposals; an instrument for funding research projects with potential societal impacts, led by a main promoter from the Humanities and Social Sciences.
+We would also like to highlight the two projects funded under the "WelCHANGE" call, a funding instrument for research projects with potential societal impact, led by a principal investigator in the humanities and social sciences.

-- Xavier De Bolle, Institut Narilis, Co-sponsor in collaboration with UCLouvain
+- Xavier De Bolle, Narilis Institute, Co-promoter in collaboration with UCLouvain

 Call for Research Projects (PDR)